jamiethomason/Handy-Workday-Scheduler/README.md

 1. Complete JS script so that tasks are color-coded by past, present, and future.
 2. Save tasks to local Storage.
 3. Give user ability to delete tasks
+4. Fix deployed Site (it is picking up the readME instead of the HTML)

 The following image shows the page in the current state: